15 sophisticated pink paint colors recommended by interior designers

 (Image credit: Benjamin Moore)

 When an interior designer is faced with finding the perfect pink to suit all rooms, which do they choose?
-"I think Ballet Slippers is a pretty pink, without either too much blue or yellow in it," says interior designer Libby Cameron (opens in new tab).
+"I think Ballet Slippers is a pretty pink, without either too much blue or yellow in it," says interior designer Libby Cameron.
 "Used in an eggshell finish, it is a wonderful warm color for a bedroom with white trim."

-"Blush pinks look particularly sophisticated when used as a backdrop to contemporary materials like concrete and metal, and modern furniture design" adds Justyna Korczynska, senior designer at Crown (opens in new tab), who suggests that this shade would look at home alongside this year's bathroom trends just as much as in a living room or bedroom.
-"Combining blush tones with harsher, more industrial materials instantly softens a space.
-More exciting than white and not as intense as a neutral gray, blush pinks are the perfect middle ground."
+"Blush pinks look particularly sophisticated when used as a backdrop to contemporary materials like concrete and metal, and modern furniture design" adds Justyna Korczynska, senior designer at Crown, who suggests that this shade would look at home alongside this year's bathroom trends just as much as in a living room or bedroom.

-View Ballet Slippers Regal Matt Emulsion at Benjamin Moore (opens in new tab).
+View Ballet Slippers Regal Matt Emulsion at Benjamin Moore.

 6. Highland Rose by Graham & Brown